 The doors here at Market open to the public three days each week: Tuesday, Friday, and Saturday.
 Each Market day begins with a soft opening at 6 a.m., followed with a full opening at 7 a.m.
 Standholders open at their discretion before 7 a.m., as many collaborate with local chefs or fulfill wholesale offerings prior to the busy-ness of a bustling Market day.
-Tuesday and Friday closing time is 4 p.m., and Saturday closing time is 2 p.m.
+Tuesday, Friday, and Saturday closing time is 3 p.m.

 One of the things that makes Market so special is its historic central location in the City.
 And we are no stranger to the fact that this unique situation has its quirks – one of which can be deciding where to park.
 Luckily, there are a number of affordable options available nearby the Market House, including street parking, parking garages, and parking lots.
 For further information regarding parking, please visit the City of Lancaster website.